@rollup/plugin-commonjs

 Convert CommonJS modules to ES2015

-Last updated a month ago by shellscape .
+Last updated 2 months ago by shellscape .

 MIT · Repository · Bugs · Original npm · Tarball · package.json